francescmm/GitQlient/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/ihw50uwdiim952c0/branch/master?svg=true)](https://ci.appveyor.com/project/francescmm/gitqlient/branch/master)
 [![Build Status](https://travis-ci.org/francescmm/GitQlient.svg?branch=master)](https://travis-ci.org/francescmm/GitQlient)

 GitQlient, pronounced as git+client (/gɪtˈklaɪənt/) is a multi-platform Git client originally forked from QGit.
-Nowadays it just keeps some old functionality to store the data that is used to later paint the repo tree.

-GitQlient is not only a refactor of the UI but it also does a big refactor on the core parts.
-The original plan was to modernize the UI, move to C++17 standard and remove old bad practices to be compliant with the C++ Guidelines.

-Following there are some of the new features:

-1. Better UI experience
-    1. Easy access to the main Git actions
-    2. Better code separation between Views and Models
-    3. Simplification of the different options we have keeping it to what a Git client is
+Nowadays it goes beyond of just a fork and adds a lot of new functionality.
+Some of the major feature you can find are:

-2. New features:
+1. New features:
     1. Easy access to remote actions like: push, pull, submodules management and branches
     2. Branches management
     3. Tags and stashes management